alwaysdata/documentation/src/content/en/docs/admin-billing/billing/public-cloud-prices.md

 > The disk quota includes files, mails and databases.

-[^1]: The free 100 MB Cloud is subject to [special restrictions](/en/docs/admin-billing/public-cloud-restrictions#free-plan).
-It cannot be used for lucratives goals, among other things.
+[^1]: The Free plan cannot be used for profit purposes and the creation of websites on this plan is limited to the `alwaysdata.net` account's address.